lingtalfi/KaminosUtils/README.md

-A planet to help implementating a kaminos application.
+A planet to help implementing the kaminos admin system.

 The Kaminos planet is part of the [universe framework](https://github.com/karayabin/universe-snapshot).